paretoman/votekit/tutorial/election.md

 - If there is a geography, then votes from tracts are combined into districts.
 - A [social choice](socialChoice.md) function runs on the votes to determine winners.
 - Election results are assembled.
-- All the options, geometry, votes, and social choice outputs are combined into an sequenceResults data structure.
+- All the options, geometry, votes, and social choice outputs are combined into an electionResults data structure.

 ## Election Results